 “Black Lives Matter Resources for Rochester, NY, and Beyond,” Rochester Community Media Center (RCTV).

 “Reading Towards Abolition: A Reading List on Policing, Rebellion, and the Criminalization of Blackness,” from The Abusable Past, a blog of Radical History Review, a scholastic history journal published by Duke University Press that promotes both historical scholarship and active political engagement.
 The Abusable Past complements Radical History Review with content related to the praxis of radical history in this social and political moment.

 “A History of Race and Racism in American, in 24 Chapters,” a list of primary resources compiled by Ibram X. Kendi for the New York Times.

 “Schomburg Center Black Liberation Reading List,” by staff at the New York Public Library’s Schomburg Center for Research in Black Culture, June 9, 2020.

-‘Goodreads’ suggested list of novels A curated list of novels revolving around Racism and Discrimination ranging from pre-teen, YA, Teenage to adult.
+‘Goodreads’ suggested list of novels a curated list of novels revolving around Racism and Discrimination ranging from pre-teen to adult.